 8. “I Don’t Like How You’re Speaking to Me so I Will not Engage”

 Saying this sets a boundary.
-They feed off of triggering you, so knowing that you won’t participate in a fight will cut off their supply.
+They feed off your reactions, so knowing you won’t participate in a fight will cut off their supply.
 For this to work, it’s important that you don’t cave in when the narcissist inevitably persists in engaging you.

 10. “I am Capable of Doing What I Want Regardless of What you Think”